 Sustainability is a word that gets thrown about a lot without much explanation as to what a business is actually doing to be sustainable.
 To be honest it’s a lot more difficult and time consuming to be a sustainable business but I strive to do what I can and keep working towards being better.
 Things take time to change but below I share the actions I’m taking to make my work have less impact on the planet.

-This list will constantly grow and please do get in touch if you know of other ways I can help look after this lovely planet of ours.
-My main aim is items that could be reusable as the worst impact is things ending up in landfill.
+This list will constantly grow and please do get in touch if you know of other ways I can work better.

 - Gum Backed Paper Tape.
-I’ve not found I’ve needed this yet but if you use plastic brown packing tape and need something stronger than washi.
+Instead of plastic brown packing tape and need something stronger than washi.
 Available here.

 To be continued….